Universal Space Corporate Military

 Originally the "United Systems Colonial Marines", its exact nature was not made terribly clear even in the Lore books directly about it, which largely focused on the service's responses to the attack on Earth (before it was decided that Earth would be annihilated in the story).
 It was presented in Lore simply as a Human military force, and fairly neutrally (if a bit isolationist) at that, which was something of a stark contrast to its actual in-game presence as being rather hostile.
 All in all they seemed to be largely nothing more than a reference to the USCM of Aliens fame.

 The Bunkers -and the Lore attached to them- were phased out of the game with the "Rampaging Koala" update, which similarly revamped vast swaths of the game and set the stage for its "1.0" release.
 The Penal Colonies remained in-game as hostile dungeons, largely unchanged.
-But why they existed in-universe was left something of a mystery through most of Starbound's first year of "final" release, a mystery made deeper by slight changes to the USCM Sign descriptor dropping the meaning of the initialism.
+But why they existed in-universe was left something of a mystery through most of Starbound's first year of full release, a mystery made deeper by slight changes to the USCM Sign descriptor dropping the meaning of the initialism.